 Pier Spraying Permit

-This is a Lake District update to provide you with information since we last met at the annual meeting.
-Most of the information provided can be found in our monthly meeting minutes posted on our website (www.littlegreenlake.com).
-We worked with Onterra to help us submit the September pre-approval to the WDNR and then the actual Grant request which was due the beginning of November.
-Onterra is the company that put our Lake Management Plan together and has the capabilities of doing the core sample testing next summer.
-The Lake District approved this project at our annual meeting.
-The core sample testing must be done to determine if Little Green is a candidate for aluminum sulfate treatment.
+Little Green Lake Protections and Rehabilitation District board activities since last year's annual meeting.
+Onterra submitted the pre-approval and the WDNR Grant request to do the core sample testing for a possible aluminum sulfate treatment.
+This project was approved at last year's annual meeting.
+Onterra is one of a few companies that have the capabilities of doing this research project.
+Onterra is the company that put our Lake Management Plan together.
 The lake clarity is becoming worse each year.
-We recently received our point intercept survey that was conducted during the summer of 2019 by the WDNR and Golden Sands.
+We received our point intercept survey that was conducted during the summer of 2019 by the WDNR and Golden Sands.
 This survey analyzes plant growth, locations and types in our lake.
 The concerning issue in the report is they found no sign of plant growth in water over 10 feet deep.
 We believe this is a result of the water clarity deteriorating.
-For those of you who are not on the lake in the fall we usually see the water clear up by the beginning of October.
-Fishing this time of year you could see bottom in 10 feet of water.
-This clarity has gone down over the last four years.
-I look off my boathouse deck each morning to see if the water is clearing up.
-The first week of December I could only see bottom in about a foot of water due to the algae.
-This algae was still present at first ice over and for the first time I saw green ice this year.
+The water clarity generally improves by early October each year with visibility improving to around ten feet.
+The water clarity has continued to deteriorate with this year's first ice being green for the first time.
 One of the concerns our WDNR Lake biologist had was referred to as perpetual algae.
 He said the lake is overcome year round with algae.
 He was happy we were moving forward with testing to see if we would be a good candidate for treatment.
 The WDNR Grant was approved and Onterra will have done the first core samples by the time you receive this mailing.

 2021 Core Sample testing

 Our treasurer Jack looked into restructuring our loans to lock in better rates.
-Due to the loans we have we cannot do that unless we borrow an additional amount which did not make sense.
+Due to the loans we have we cannot do that unless we borrow an additional amount which did not make sense at this time.